CyberSpaceEsli/react-ux-analyzer/src/heuristics/2-match-system-with-real-world/LANGUAGE-DETECTION.md

 2. Log in and go to your dashboard
 3. Click on Button `Create API Key`
 4. Copy your API key (starts with `sk-`)
-5. In VS Code, press `Cmd+Shift+P` → "React UX Analyzer: Set API Key"
+5. In VS Code, press `Cmd+Shift+P` → `🔑 Set OpenRouter API Key`
 6. Paste your key and you're done ✅

+Now you can use the command `React UX Analyzer: Analyze Match System with Real World (Nielsen #2: Match Between System & Real World)` to detect internal or technical jargon in React projects.

 ## Feedback Example
 ```
-Line 14: Jargon Detected: container - technical software term, use "app" or "program"
+Line 14: Jargon detected: locus - instead use key place
-Action: Use words, phrases, and concepts familiar to the user, see LLM answer..
+Action: Use words, phrases, and concepts familiar to the user, see LLM answer.
 Why: Users should understand meaning without needing to look it up.
 Heuristic: Nielsen #2: Match Between System and Real World (RUX201)
 More info: https://www.nngroup.com/articles/match-between-system-and-the-real-world/